About LEGOLAND California VIP Experience

 Rides help you work up quite an appetite—even when you’re not waiting in line!
 As part of the VIP Experience, all snacks and refreshments are included.
 There is literally no limit on it and plenty of food stands around that offer delicious food options.

 How does it work?
 Anytime we wanted something, all we had to do was tell our host, and he would get it for us.
-In addition, the VIP Experience also includes lunch at the Pizza Pasta Buffet (normally $19 per adult regular).
+For lunch, we opted for the Pizza Pasta Buffet (normally $19 per adult regular), simply because it was the closest to us.
+However, guests can choose any restaurant they want for lunch as part of their VIP Experience.

 After grabbing a quick bite, we started going to as many rides as we could.
 Having priority access is definitely nice, and especially as the resort keeps getting busier throughout the day.
 As an added bonus, we usually got seated in the first row of every ride.